 Stay mentally and physically active.
 Keep learning new things and using your mind, and exercise at least three times a week.
 Even walking 15 minutes a day makes a difference.

 Dig deeper by reading Food is Better Medicine Than Drugs for all the evidence to support this approach, and its comparitive effectiveness and safety compared to the conventional treatment of memory loss and Alzheimer’s.
 Also read The Alzheimer’s Prevention Plan by Patrick Holford with Shane Heaton and Deborah Colson.

 Working with Your Doctor

 Ask your doctor to measure your homocysteine level (or you can measure your own homocysteine level with a home test.
-If your level is high, you should take a supplement with B vitamins as well as zinc, TMG and NAC, and top up daily with plenty of B-rich fruit and green, leafy vegetables.
+If your level is high, you should take a supplement with B vitamins as well as What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress…, TMG and NAC, and top up daily with plenty of B-rich fruit and green, leafy vegetables.